LNAK10072U Global Environmental Governance

 Finally, the students can:

-- Apply and discuss concepts and theories from the course in analyses of global environmental problems and solutions, institutions and regimes,
+- Apply concepts and theories from the course in discussions and analyses of global environmental problems and solutions, institutions and regimes,

-You can find a good introduction to the topic in:
+You can find a good introduction to the topic, for instance, in:

 Harris,P.G. (ed.)
 2015.
 Routledge Handbook Of Global Environmental Politics, Routledge, London.